-by the most obtuse intellects.
+scheme is too transparent not to be seen through by the most obtuse intellects.
 Some one has been posting Victoria for a lecturer at different towns in Iowa.
 As yet I have not heard of her making an appearance at any of them.
 I now conclude it was a mere feeler to sound public opinion in order to ascertain how she would be received.
-The Moses-Woodhullites will meet with a cold recep-tion from the Spiritualists of the Hawk-Eve State. scheme is too transparent not to be seen through tion from the Spiritualiets of the Hawk-Eye State, should they undertake to enforce their demoralizing dogmas here.
-Judas Iscariot carried the Izing dogmas here.
-Judas Iscanot carried the money-bag for Jesus, of Nazareth, and met a lamentable fate.
-Notwithstanding Warren Chase, who carries the money-bag for the free-lusters, visited the State Convention, in order to smooth down in his soft and velyet why of doing up mat-ters, received a dose at the liand of the Conven-tion to the disconfilture of all Woodhullites.
-For tion to the disconfiture of all WooJhullites.
-For a long time the decent Spiritualists had been as-sured that Mrs. Woodhull was a much-abused, misrepresented and persecuted woman; that she was not understood; that she was as pure as the angels in heaven.
-For a while she had the sympathies of the people, but when Moses, the martyr, came out, flaunted under our noises his aweet-scented morsel, endorsed by the other free-lusters, no one could be longer deceived, unless they wanted to be deceived.
-In order to make prosperous, pure and unalloyed Spiritualism, as it is enunciated from the good and holy angels, the good and ra-spectable of this mundane aphere will have to dissolve all co-opartnership with the free-lusters. represented and persecuted woman; that she was
+The Moses-Woodhullites will meet with a cold reception from the Spiritualists of the Hawk-Eye State, should they undertake to enforce their demoralizing dogmas here.
+Judas Iscarlot carried the money-bag for Jesus, of Nazareth, and met a lamentable fate.
+Notwithstanding Warren Chase, who carries the money-bag for the free-lusters, visited the State Convention, in order to smooth down in his soft and velvet way of doing up matters, received a dose at the hand of the Convention to the disconfiture of all Woodhullites.
+For a long time the decent Spiritualists had been as-sured that Mrs. Woodhull was a much-abused, missured that Mrs. Woodhulf was a much-abused, mis-represented and persecuted woman; that she was not understood; that she was as pure as the angels in heaven.
+For a while she had the sympathies of the people, but when Moses, the martyr, came out, flaunted under our noises his sweet-secuted morsel, endorsed by the other free-lusters, no one could be longer deceived; unless they wanted to be deceived.
+In order to make prosperous, pure and unalloyed Spiritualism, as it is enunciated from the good and holy angels, the good and re-spectable of this mundane sphere will have to dissolve all co-opartnership with the free-lusters.